Joseph Marion Hernández: Biography

-José Mariano Hernández was born in St. Augustine, Florida during Florida's second Spanish period.
+Joseph Marion Hernández was born in St. Augustine, Florida during Florida's second Spanish period.
 His parents were Minorcans who had originally come to the region as indentured servants in Andrew Turnbull's New Smyrna colony.
 Prior to the American acquisition of Florida, Hernández owned three plantations south of St. Augustine (in what was then East Florida): San Jose, Mala Compra, and Bella Vista.

 He married the widowed Ana María Hill Williams on February 25, 1814, in St. Augustine.
-Ana María Hill was born on June 6, 1787, in St. Augustine, and was the daughter of the South Carolinian merchant Theophilus Hill, and his wife Theresa Thomas.
-The Hills had immigrated from South Carolina by the 1780s, Hernández and his wife had at least one child, Dora Hernández.
+Ana María Hill was born on June 6, 1787, in St. Augustine, and was the daughter of the South Carolinian merchant Theophilus Hill and his wife Theresa Thomas; they had immigrated from South Carolina by the 1780s.
+Hernández and Ana María had at least one child, Dora Hernández.
+The properties owned by Ana, including a 3,200-acre plantation called "Orange Grove", enabled Hernández to establish himself as a planter of some standing.
+He had also acquired several profitable land grants during the so-called "Patriot War" in 1812.